 Do that math.
 Less than 1/10th of 1% of your followers will ever bother turning on post notifications.
 If you have 10K followers, you’ll get a whopping 10 responses.
 And all 10 of those followers will probably hate you and your Instagram a month from now.

-Marketing gurus love to pass along ridiculous suggestions like this.
+Marketing gurus love to pass along ridiculous suggestions like this like Fort Collins SEO company.
 It makes them sound like they’ve got the problem covered, but saves them the time of actually thinking about the problem.

 Just out of curiosity, how would you feel if you received a push notification every time your 10 most favorite Instagram accounts shared a post — about 25-50 times per day?
 That’s what you’re asking of your followers.